 A. D. Rom.
 Emp.
 Events.
 394.Theodosius The word Mass adopted.-Augustin de temp.
 Cassian.
-Lib.
-3. cap.
+Lib 3. cap.
 7. Crispin.
 395. Honorius.
 Jerom translated his Bible.-Sigeb.
 Calvisius.
 397. The third Council of Carthage was held.
-They decreed that the Eucharist should be administered to none except to those who were fasting.-Canon 29.
+They decreed tha the Eucharist should be administered to none except to thos 200 who were fasting.-Canon 29.
 398. Anastasius, Bishop of Rome, ordained that persons should stand when the Gospel is read.
-399. Heathen temples and idols were destroyed by the Emperors. -Prosper.
+399. Heathen temples and idols were destroyed by the Emperors -Prosper.
 August. de civitate.
 400. The Regular Canons were instituted.
 402. "Right of patronage to churches began in the Council of Nola."
-403. Innocent, the Prelate at Rome, enjoined that Saturday should be kept as a fasting day, because Christ's disciples mourned and fasted that day for him, while he lay in the sepulchre.- Functius.
+403. Innocent, the Prelate at Rome, enjoined that Saturday should - C - C - C be kept as a fasting day, because Christ's disciples mourned and fasted that day for him, while he lay in the sepulchre.- Functius.
 406. Honorius.
 Theodosius.
-The bones of Samuel the prophet were translated to Constantinople 1460 years after his departure.-Nicep.
-Lib.14. cap.10.
-409 .
+The bones of Samuel the prophet were translated to Constan tinople 1460 years after his departure.-Nicep.
+Lib.14. cap.10 409.
 Lights were used in churches during the day.
 410. Rome was captured and spoiled by Alaric.
 412. Pelagius began to promulge his Heresy.-Sigeb.
 Baronius.
-416., The bones of Stephen, Nicodemus, and Gamaliel, were found by Lucian of Jerusalem,-August.
+416. The bones of Stephen, Nicodemus, and Gamaliel, were found 3334433 by Lucian of Jerusalem.-August.
 Serm.
 51. 419.
 Honorius.
-Pelagius and Celestius were condemned in a council at Carthage.
-Constantius.
+Pelagius and Celestius were condemned in a council at Carthage Constantius.
 The fourth schism.
-427. The two Emperors ordained that no picture of Christ, either Theodosius.
-Valentinian. painted or graven, should be placed near the ground, but in some place of eminence.-Cod.
+Theodosius.
+Valentinian.
+The two Emperors ordained that no picture of Christ, either painted or graven, should be placed near the ground, but it some place of eminence.-Cod.
 Calvisi.
 429. Nestorius denied the propriety of applying the title, Mother of God, to the Virgin Mary.
-431. Nestorius was condemned by the third General Council at Ephesus.
-433 .
-The Feasts of Advent, and Palm-Sunday, and the superstition of Ash-Wednesday, were commenced about the year 430.-Maximus of Turin Homil.
+431. Nestorius was condemned by the third General Council a Ephesus.
+433. The Feasts of Advent, and Palm-Sunday, and the superstition of Ash-Wednesday, were commenced about the yea 430.-Maximus of Turin Homil.
 435. The code of Theodosius was published.-Prefat.
-438 .
-Eudocia, the Empress, made a pilgrimage to Jerusalem, and built the church which was dedicated to Stephen, and seve- ral monasteries.- Evag.
+438. Eudocia, the Empress, made a pilgrimage to Jerusalem, and built the church which was dedicated to Stephen, and seve 439. ral monasteries.-Evag.
 Lib.
 1. cap.
 21, 22.
-439. Museus collected the lessons and responses for festivals. - Eudocia carried from Jerusalem to Constantinople the chain which the Angel took from Peter in prison, with other relics, which she sent to her daughter at Rome; in consequence of which, Sixtus, the Roman Prelate, instituted the feast of Peter ad vincula.-Marc.
+439. Museus collected the lessons and responses for festivals.
+Eudocia carried from Jerusalem to Constantinople the chair and the same which the Angel took from Peter in prison, with other relics which she sent to her daughter at Rome; in consequence of which, Sixtus, the Roman Prelate, instituted the feast of 1000 Peter ad vincula.-Marc.
 Sigeb.
-Hospinian, and others, refer the appointment of that feast to Constantine and Silvester, 440. in 317; and others speak of it as a more recent invention.
+Hospinian, and others, refethe appointment of that feast to Constantine and Silvester Karal Ind and in 317; and others speak of it as a more recent invention 440.
 Rogations, or Litanies, were instituted by Leo I., Prelate of Rome.
 Polyd.
 Virg.
 Lib.
 1. cap.
-11. Platina declares that they were first appointed in 464, by Leo III.
+11. Platina declares that 1 they were first appointed in 464, by Leo III.
 445. Hilary was condemned by Leo of Rome for maintaining the liberties of the church.
-446. The Seven Sleepers awaked, after a slumber of nearly 200 years.-Sigon.
+446. The Seven Sleepers awaked, after a slumber of nearly 200